Post your loglines. Get and give feedback.

 1 person likes this

-I love the initial premise Koby Nguyen but I would consider adding a goal and some stakes.
+I love the initial premise Minh Koby Nguyen but I would consider adding a goal and some stakes.
 Great start!

 Rated this logline